Search

 Leaves: are grass green, sometimes lobed, long, softly textured, fissured with rounded crenations along the edges.

-Salvia calolophos is also known as Puna Sage, this small shrub, if grown hard in full sun and good drainage, can grow into a nice neat clump.
+Salvia calolophos: is also known as Puna Sage, this small shrub, if grown hard in full sun and good drainage, can grow into a nice neat clump.

 Ideal plant to grow in a gravel garden or a rockery, both of which should have good drainage.
-Plant with other, pale pink, yellow, white or pale blue/ mauve coloured small shrubs and perennials that also like those growing conditions.
+Plant with other, pale pink, yellow, white or pale blue / mauve coloured small shrubs and perennials that also like those growing conditions.

 Tough and hardy in these conditions for summer heat and winter cold, withstanding a mild frost.